pakhibhatt/First-Personal-Website/README.md

 Welcome to my first personal website!
-I created this website in October 2024 with updates made in December 2024 and January 2025.
+I created this website in October 2024 with updates made in December 2024 and January 2025.<br/>
-This was originally a milestone in the Global Career Accelerator Web Dev program, but was then customized to be used personally.
+This was originally a milestone in the Global Career Accelerator Web Dev program, but was then customized to be used personally.<br/><br/>

-Technologies used:
+Technologies used:<br/>
-	-HTML
+	-HTML<br/>
-	-Bootstrap CSS
+	-Bootstrap CSS<br/>
-	-CodeSandbox
+	-CodeSandbox<br/><br/>

-Future Improvements:
+Future Improvements:<br/>
-	-Include JavaScript component to contact me
+	-Include JavaScript component to contact me<br/>
-	-Include JavaScript for animations and more streamlined transitions -Continually update courses and skills
+	-Include JavaScript for animations and more streamlined transitions<br/>
+	-Continually update courses and skills<br/>
 	-Continually update projects as I learn and gain more experience